 When desaturation is active, a fault signal is sent across the isolation barrier, pulling the $\overline{\text{FLT}}$ output at the input side low and blocking the isolator input.
-Mute logic is activated through the soft-turn-off period.
-The $\overline{\text{FLT}}$ output condition is latched and can be reset only after RDY goes high, through a low-active pulse at the $\overline{\text{RST}}$ input.
+Mute logic is activated through the soft-turnoff period.
+The $\overline{\text{FLT}}$ output condition is latched and can be reset only after the RDY pin goes high, through a low-active pulse at the $\overline{\text{RST}}$ input.

-When the IGBT is turned off during normal operation with bipolar output supply, the output is hard clamp to $V{EE2}$ .
-If the output supply is unipolar, an active Miller clamp can be used, allowing Miller current to sink across a low impedance path, preventing IGBT to be dynamically turned on during high voltage transient conditions.
+When the IGBT is turned off during normal operation with a bipolar output supply, the output is hard clamp to $V{EE2}$ .
+If the output supply is unipolar, an active Miller clamp can be used, allowing Miller current to sink across a low-impedance path which prevents the IGBT from dynamic turnon during high-voltage transient conditions.

-The readiness for the gate driver to be operated is under the control of two undervoltage-lockout circuits monitoring the input side and output side supplies.
-If either side has insufficient supply the RDY output goes low, otherwise this output is high.
+The readiness for the gate driver to be operated is under the control of two undervoltage-lockout circuits monitoring the input-side and output-side supplies.
+If either side has insufficient supply, the RDY output goes low, otherwise this output is high.

-The ISO5452 is available in a 16-pin SOIC package.
+The ISO5852S device is available in a 16-pin SOIC package.
 Device operation is specified over a temperature range from -40°C to +125°C ambient.